Pentax

 Cameras

-Pentax offers a wide range of cameras, including single-lens reflex (DSLR) cameras, mirrorless models, compact cameras, and medium format cameras:
+Pentax offers a wide range of cameras, including digital single-lens reflex (DSLR) cameras, mirrorless models, compact cameras, and medium format cameras:

-Mirrorless cameras: Pentax has experimented with models like the K-01 (2012), but currently focuses on DSLRs and compact cameras.
+Mirrorless cameras: Pentax has experimented with models like the K-01 (2012) but currently focuses on DSLRs and compact cameras.

 Standard and wide-angle lenses: Such as the HD Pentax-D FA 28-105mm f/3.5-5.6, versatile for landscapes and portraits, or the smc Pentax-DA 18-55mm for beginners.

-Telephoto lenses: The HD Pentax-DA 55-300mm f/4.5-6.3 for wildlife and sports photography, with a weatherproof construction.
+Telephoto lenses: The HD Pentax-DA 55-300mm f/4.5-6.3 for wildlife and sports photography, with a weather-sealed construction.

 Innovation and Technology